Student Life Policies

 The complainant and respondent have the opportunity to respond to all statements and information presented to the panel or hearing officer.
 In most cases, the respondent will be present when the complainant presents his/ her statement and is questioned by members of the panel or the hearing officer.
 However, the Associate Dean of Student Life may direct that the complainant appear outside the presence of the respondent for good cause.

-Makes a determination of the responsibility or non-responsibility of the respondent for the misconduct charged.
+- Makes a determination of the responsibility or non-responsibility of the respondent for the misconduct charged.
 The hearing panel members or administrative hearing officer makes their determination of responsible or not responsible based on a preponderance of evidence;

 - Disciplinary Warning:

 The student receives written notice that continuation or repetition of conduct that has been judged wrongful or inappropriate, within a period of time stated in the warning, will be cause for more serious disciplinary action.
 A letter of warning creates a disciplinary file in the Office of the Dean of Student Life that exists until the student leaves the University by graduation or transfer.